 Most contraceptive services are provided through family health workers and designated private physicians.
 The health workers distribute condoms and oral pills themselves, and refer sterilization and IUD acceptors to the designated physicians.
-In 1962, the government began to allot nurses and mid-wives as family planning workers to the individual health centers.
-Gradually, family planning workers were allocated to health sub-centers in township areas.
-Starting in 1967, health centers and health sub-centers were staffed with a maternal and child health(MCH) worker and a tuberculosis(TB) worker.
+In 1962, the government began to allot nurses and midwives as family planning workers to the individual health centers.
+Gradually, family planning workers were allocated to health subcenters in township areas.
+Starting in 1967, health centers and health subcenters were staffed with a maternal and child health(MCH) worker and a tuberculosis(TB) worker.
 In 1981, the status of the above three workers was upgraded from temporary position to a permanent government health official.
 In 1985, the government took an action to merge the three types of health workers(FP, MCH, and TB) into integrated health workers.
-The total number of health workers in 1990 is 5.337.
-The ratio of worker to target women aged 15-44 averages one worker per 1.300 women in rural areas, and one for every 6,200 in urban areas.
+The total number of health workers in 1991 is 5.337.
+The ratio of worker to target women aged 15-44 averages one worker per 1,300 women in rural areas, and one for every 6,200 in urban areas.

 There is currently a total 2,976 family planning designated hospitals and clinics throughout the country.
 The designated private physicians, who have been trained and approved by the government, provide contraceptive services at their own clinics and are reimbursed by the government on a per case basis.
-IUDs and sterilization services are provided free of charge.
-Also, the government since 1974 has provided MR services only to low-income women unwantedly pregnant due to contraceptive failure.
-IUDs, condoms, and oral pills are distributed for a very modest services fees.
+IUDs and sterilization services are provided free of charge, while condoms, and oral pills are distributed for a very modest services fees.

-Health Workers and Authorized Clinics
+Health Workers and Authorized Clinics, 1991